7 Quick Exercises for Better Posture

-Did you know your bad posture can be caused by tight chest muscles?
+Did you know tight chest muscles can cause bad posture?
 When this happens, your shoulder posture takes a hit.
 It pulls the front parts of your shoulders in, creating a hunched appearance.

 By regularly stretching these muscles, you can prevent bad posture caused by tight chest muscles.

 - Place your forearms and hands on the door frame.
 Your elbows should be at shoulder height here.